 Bearded dragons, like other reptiles, are prone to a variety of diseases.
-Some of these diseases are more serious than others and atadenovirus is unfortunately one of the more serious ones.
+Some of these diseases are more serious than others, and atadenovirus is, unfortunately, one of the more serious ones.

-What is Atadenovirus?
+What Is Atadenovirus?

 Atadenovirus can infect many kinds of lizards.
-Agamid lizards (bearded dragons, water dragons and Rankin's dragons), chameleons, gekkota lizards (fat-tailed geckos, leopard geckos, and tokay geckos), helodermatid lizards (Gila monsters and Mexican beaded lizards), monitors (savannah monitors and emerald monitors), and skinks such as the blue-tongued skink can all be infected by the atadenovirus.
+Agamid lizards (bearded dragons, water dragons, and Rankin's dragons), chameleons, gekkota lizards (fat-tailed geckos, leopard geckos, and tokay geckos), helodermatid lizards (Gila monsters and Mexican beaded lizards), monitors (savannah monitors and emerald monitors), and skinks, such as the blue-tongued skink, can all be infected by this virus.
 ADV is also known to infect snakes, chelonians (turtles and tortoises), and there is even a report of it infecting a Nile crocodile.

-How Do Bearded Dragons Get Atadenoviurs?
+How Bearded Dragons Get Atadenovirus

-How is Atadenovirus Diagnosed?
+How Is Atadenovirus Diagnosed?

-How is Atadenovirus Treated?
+How Is Atadenovirus Treated?